Maryam-Nasseri/Fine-tuning-LLMs-Locally/README.md

  -- Tokenisation: tokenise the training and evaluation sets of the data (specify the number of examples).
 Similar to `model spec` but use the dataset for tokenisation as in `specify_data`.

+ -- Initialise the model with the 'function` as before with tokenised training and evaluation sets.

+ -- Training or fine-tuning the model using the `Trainer` module from the `Transformers` library as in `training`.